 - Low flow bypasses around farm dams;

 - Farm dams that are manually 'topped-up' by pumping, for example from a local watercourse;

 - The effects on flows from one dam to another through the catchment.

 STEDI is distributed as public domain software and can be downloaded free of charge.

-STEDI has been developed and tested by Sinclair Knight Merz (SKM) in partnership with the DEPI.
-Program maintenance and limited user support is provided by SKM.
+STEDI has been developed and tested by Jacobs, formerly Sinclair Knight Merz (SKM), in partnership with the DELWP.
+Program maintenance and limited user support is provided by Jacobs.

 The public release of STEDI responds to widespread concerns about the possible impact of farm dams on water entitlements and environmental flows, and the growing need to accurately represent farm dam impacts in the face of climate change.

-The concepts underpinning both programs are discussed in two companion papers published in the July 2005 issue of the Australian journal of water resources.
+The concepts underpinning STEDI are discussed in two companion papers published in the July 2005 issue of the Australian Journal of Water Resources.